McALLEN — A trial date has been set for a Mexican national accused of playing a role in an illegal cigarette distribution operation.

 During the search, the trooper found 16,800 cigarettes within the trailer.

-After this incident, U.S. Homeland Securities Investigations agents received information that Teran was involved in the smuggling of cigarettes on that date.
+After this incident, U.S. Homeland Security Investigations agents received information that Teran was involved in the smuggling of cigarettes on that date.

 Teran, who attempted to enter the country through the Anzalduas port of entry on Feb.
 10, was held for an interview with HSI agents.